jimm/patchmaster/site/components.md

 ## Start and Stop Bytes

-A patch also has optional /start bytes/ and /stop bytes/.
-These are arrays of MIDI bytes that can contain any MIDI data such as patch changes, volume controller settings, note on or off messages (for those looong drones), and System Exclusive messages.
+A patch also has optional _start bytes_ and _stop bytes_.
+These are arrays
+of MIDI bytes that can contain any MIDI data such as patch changes, volume controller settings, note on or off messages (for those looong drones), and System Exclusive messages.